coin-or/SHOT/README.md

 ## Solver manual

-Instructions for how to use SHOT, e.g. call it from different environments are provided on the [project website](https://shotsolver.dev/shot/using-shot/getting-started).
+Instructions for how to use SHOT, e.g. call it from different environments, are provided on the [project website](https://shotsolver.dev/shot/using-shot/getting-started).

 ## Publications